 Before moving forward, it's important that you know something.
 If you have created your baby registry on Amazon, you can put all of your labor and postpartum essentials on there too!
 Amazon gives you up to 15% off items that you purchase from your own registry as well!

 Everything that you buy for you and your baby during this time should go on your Amazon registry so that you make the most out of it and save some serious cash.
+Even if it's not on your baby registry checklist, if it is on your hospital bag checklist, it belongs on your baby registry.
+Does that make sense?
+I hope so.

 What To Bring When You're Having A Baby